Tetrakern/fictioneer-email-notifications/README.md

 * **Sender Name:** The name used for outgoing emails.
 Defaults to site name.
 * **Option: Allow subscriptions to stories:** Enables subscribers to subscribe directly to stories.
 * **Option: Allow subscriptions to taxonomies:** Enables subscribers to subscribe directly to taxonomies.
-* **Option: Unblock notifications for protected posts:** Allow notification about password-protected posts.
+* **Option: Unblock notifications for protected posts:** Allow notifications about password-protected posts.
-* **Option: Unblock notifications for hidden posts:** Allow notification about hidden (unlisted) posts.
+* **Option: Unblock notifications for hidden posts:** Allow notifications about hidden (unlisted) posts.
 * **Option: Do not enqueue blocked posts upon publishing:** By default, blocked posts are still enqueued but cannot be sent.
 This option prevents blocked posts from being enqueued upon publishing.
 * **Excerpts:** The maximum characters for generated excerpts (default 256).
 Custom excerpts are not limited.
 * **Maximums:** The maximum subscription items per category, tag, and taxonomies (default 10).
 Disable with 0.